Waverley Council area

 |Waverley Council area - All industries||2016||2011||Change|

-In 2016, there were 7,448 people in the who caught public transport to work (train, bus, tram or ferry) in Waverley Council area, compared with 9,507 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 7,451 people who caught public transport to work (train, bus, tram or ferry) in Waverley Council area, compared with 9,813 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-Analysis of the method of travel to work of the in Waverley Council area in 2016 compared to New South Wales shows that 30.6% used public transport, while 39.1% used a private vehicle, compared with 15.9% and 63.0% respectively in New South Wales.
+Analysis of the method of travel to work in Waverley Council area in 2016 compared to the New South Wales workforce within Waverley Council area shows that 30.6% used public transport, while 40.3% used a private vehicle, compared with 16.0% and 63.5% respectively in New South Wales.

-The major differences between the method of travel to work of the workforce in Waverley Council area and New South Wales were:
+The major differences between the method of travel to work of the workforce in Waverley Council area and the New South Wales workforce were:

 - A larger percentage of local workers who travelled by train (20.8% compared to 11.3%)